yankeebobo/statamicthemes.github.io/_reference/2013-06-07-the-complete-statamic-fieldset.md

 ---
-main_img: ""
-title: Fieldset Kitchen Sink
-meta_title: "List Of Statamic's Default Fields"
+title: "List Of Statamic's Default Fields"
+layout: post
 meta_desc: >
   All the default field types and their minimum required settings useful as a quick guide when developing your
   Statamic websites.
-alt_title: ""
 author: garethredfern
-featured: not_featured
 categories:
   - template tags
 tags: ""
-video: ""
 summary: >
   All the default field types and their minimum required settings courtesy of